 Supervisor's Evaluation Form

 The employer shall submit an evaluation of the student's performance indicating satisfactory completion of responsibilities via the SOIC Careers site.
 The evaluation form will be sent to the listed internship supervisor via email near the end of the internship term.
+Please work with your immediate supervisor to ensure that the evaluation form is discussed with you and is submitted in timely manner.

 Student Evaluation of Internship Form